Suurp/FiltersUBO/README.md

 ## 🇺🇸 English

+> **⚠️ IMPORTANT NOTICE**
+>
+> This project is for **educational and research purposes**.
+These filters use advanced techniques including script manipulation, timer optimization, automation, and client-side bypasses.
+While these are common in browser extensions and user scripts, please be aware of website Terms of Service.
+[Learn more](#️-disclaimer).

 ### 📋 Description

 uBlock-CustomFilters is a collection of custom filter lists designed specifically for **uBlock Origin**, focused on improving your browsing experience by blocking: